 Weasel Words: Mavortian von Heber does this constantly, to the point where Mildmay actually calls him out on it, literally telling him, "them's weasel words."
 Inverted when, just afterward, Mildmay notes that kind of talk 'sounds great in stories', but in real life you have to watch the guy who's doing it very carefully regardless of what you said, or you'll get fucked over.

-What the Hell, Hero?: Mehitabel often calls out Felix on his abhorrent treatment of Mildmay.
-Felix... keeps on keeping on.
+What the Hell, Hero?: Mehitabel calls out Felix a lot for his atrocious treatment of Mildmay.
+Felix just... keeps on keeping on.

 When She Smiles: Corbie is a pretty enough girl, but Felix says she's absolutely lovely when she smiles.